ralna/GALAHAD/doc/Julia/rst-dir/dgo_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables**
+		- is a scalar variable of type INT that holds the number of variables**

 	*
 		- x_l